|Homepage:||Click to visit|

 This program is open to Studio Art majors ONLY with a 3.0 minimum GPA in art and studio art courses.

 Highly qualified Studio Art minors may be considered based on the following criteria: 1) minimum 3.0 GPA in studio art and art history courses; 2) completion of at least two courses in studio art and art history, one of which must be ARTH 101 or 102 3) approval of the Studio Art minor advisor.

-Art History majors should apply to the Art History Program in Florence (Syracuse University); Art History minors may be considered for the Art History Prrogram (see program for more information).
+Art History majors should apply to the Art History Program in Florence (Syracuse University); Art History minors may be considered for the Art History Program (see program for more information).

 The SACI student body is comprised of students enrolled at US universities and at institutions in other countries.
-In both Fall and Spring, a student can enroll in five classes for a total of 15 credits.
-Successful completion of those courses will earn the student four (4) Dickinson credits.
-During these terms, students additionally have the possibility to work as apprentices with artisans, and advanced students may be eligible to take a directed independent study or traineeship in a design firm, museum, or gallery.
+Students enroll in five classes for a total of 15 credits.
+Successful completion of those courses will earn the student five (5) Dickinson credits.
+Students additionally have the possibility to work as apprentices with artisans, and advanced students may be eligible to take a directed independent study or traineeship in a design firm, museum, or gallery.
 As part of their classes, SACI students often create artwork for local hospitals and human rights organizations, and restore major art treasures that are a part of Italy’s cultural heritage.
 Outside of class, student volunteers can teach English at elementary schools, serve as English-language museum guides, and assist at human rights agencies.

 In addition to visiting many famous Italian cities over the course of the year, students use a museum pass provided by SACI to visit Florentine museums and historic sites.
 Students visit artists’ and designers’ studios, private collections, galleries, art fairs, and theaters.
 They have access to modern and historic art collections, research libraries, and contemporary art museums.

 Students enjoy many opportunities to exhibit their artwork in SACI’s two galleries.